Abdullah-A-Elsayed/AyaCode/README.md

 # AyaCode - Start Your Coding Session with a Verse of Quran

-This extension brings the beauty and wisdom of the Quran directly into your VS Code workspace.
+This extension brings the beauty and wisdom of the Quran directly into your VS Code or Cursor editor workspace.
 Start your coding sessions with a verse of reflection or quickly access the Tafseer for deeper understanding.
 ![snapshot](./docs/snapshots/image.png)

 ## Features